 Restaurant & Event Park

 One of Lake Anna’s top restaurants, Callie Opie’s features a full time chef, amazing cocktails and a venue that wows visitors.
 A post and beam interior dining area leads to a beautiful patio out back complete with firepit.
 Meals are plated impecably and each bite offers multiple taste sensations.
 There’s that awesome patio, beautiful event barn and performance venue, too.
-Rental cabins are coming soon!
+Rental cabins are now available!

 Hotspot #9 – The Sandbar